 One thing to be aware of: there’s no sidewalk for pedestrians.
-Not having seen Wild, this made me wary of whether pedestrians should cross at all, but I was reassured by the sign at the toll station that listed “Bikes/Pedestrians: Free”.
+Not having seen Wild, this made me wary of whether pedestrians should cross at all.
+Fortunately there was a sign at the toll station that listed “Bikes/Pedestrians: Free”.
 So it’s definitely fine to go on foot.

 As we approached we thought we’d better check whether there was any protocol in particular for pedestrians.
 We were advised to 1) walk facing traffic and 2) keep close to the railings.

-Naturally you’ll also want to be watchful of the cars around you, especially if you’re stopping to take the occasional photo as we did.
-The traffic isn’t especially busy, but it’s always sensible to keep an eye out for larger vehicles, which may have greater trouble passing you.
+You’ll want to be watchful of the cars around you.
+Especially if you’re stopping to take the occasional photo, as we did.
+The traffic isn’t too busy, but make sure to watch for larger vehicles that may have trouble passing.

 Stepping out onto the metal part you can see the river rushing below.
-Even as someone who doesn’t usually experience a fear of heights, I did feel a bit of an adrenaline rush when I first set foot on the metal part of the bridge and looked down to the water below.
+Even as someone who doesn’t usually experience a fear of heights, I felt a surge of adrenaline.
 Of course there’s no need to look down if you’d rather not!
 Especially with the sweeping views across the Columbia River on both sides.